2015 Philippine Super Liga season

 The 2015 Philippine Super Liga season was the third season of the Philippine Super Liga (PSL).
-There were two conferences for the season, the All-Filipino Conference and the Grand Prix Conference.
+There were two conferences for the season, the All-Filipino Conference and the Grand Prix.
 Additionally, the Beach Volleyball Challenge Cup was established this season with its inaugural edition.

-Starting with this season, the league no longer holds a men's division for its indoor volleyball conferences as many teams left for Spikers' Turf.
+Starting with this season, the league would no longer hold a men's division for its indoor volleyball conferences as many teams left for Spikers' Turf.
 The men's division would only be held for the Beach Volleyball Challenge Cup.